uss_delete

 Under this root, create a pattern variable for each artifact type that relates to this building block in the deployment plan.
 The value of each artifact type comes from the deployment method, where it is freely chosen.
 A pattern is a regular expression that selects the artifacts from their path in The application manifest file.

-• A directory variable with the whole path to the z/OS UNIX System Services directory to be deleted.
+The whole path to the destination z/OS UNIX System Services directory in which the artifacts are to be deleted.

 In the following example, pattern and replace are regular expressions.